michaelperez/my-pet-clinic/README.md

 # my-pet-clinic
-My Pet Clinic project based on the Spring reference version
+My Pet Clinic project based on the Spring reference version found at spring-projects/spring-petclinic